p3l6/blog/content/blog/2023/winter bagpipe workshop.md

 ---
 title: Winter Bagpipe Workshop
-summary: A couple takeaways from a bagpipe workshop.
+description: A couple takeaways from a bagpipe workshop.
 date: 2023-12-21 16:00:00 -0500
 ---